juan-damico/juan-damico/README.md

 ---

-### About
+## About

-I am an economist specializing in **macroeconomic analysis**, **forecasting**, and **DSGE modelling**.
+I am an economist specializing in **macroeconomic analysis**, **forecasting**, and **DSGE modeling**.
 With graduate degrees from Wilfrid Laurier University and the University of Waterloo, I have extensive experience applying econometric and statistical methods to empirical macroeconomic questions.

-My work combines rigorous economic theory with applied quantitative tools — including EViews, Stata, Python, R, and MATLAB/Dynare — across forecasting, structural modelling, and empirical analysis.
-I am also deeply committed to economic education: as an online instructor, YouTuber, and writer, I work to make complex macroeconomic concepts clear and accessible.
+My work combines rigorous economic theory with applied quantitative tools — including **EViews**, **Stata**, **Python**, **R**, and **MATLAB/Dynare** — across forecasting, structural modeling, and empirical analysis.
+I am also deeply committed to economic education: as an online instructor, YouTuber, and writer, I aim to make complex macroeconomic concepts clear and accessible.

+I currently work at **Statistics Canada** as an Economist.
+I also have experience in the private financial sector, having worked at **Sun Life Financial Services** for over four years.
+In addition, I have extensive teaching experience, having held multiple teaching assistant roles at the **University of Buenos Aires**, **Wilfrid Laurier University**, and the **University of Waterloo**.

 ---